jchen1ca/walnut/image_augmentation.md

 <a name='methods'></a>
 ## Common Image Data Augmentation Methods
 [Krizhevsky et al. 2012, ResNet](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf) is one of the first papers to use data augmentation to reduce overfitting and improve model's generalization in deep learning.
 In that paper, the data augmentation consists of generating image translations and horizontal reflections, and proves to reduce overfitting and increase prediction accuracy.
 Generally, we can classify image data augmentation into two main groups: **position augmentation**, which includes scaling, cropping, flipping, padding, rotation, translation, affine transformation; and **color augmentation** which includes brightness, contrast, saturation, hue[Harshit Kumar, 2021](https://iq.opengenus.org/data-augmentation/).
 New data augmentation methods are introduced to image data deep learning, such as mixing, simulation, GAN based, etc. We can also combine some of the methods together to get entirely new datapoints.
+For example an affine transformation can include random rotation, translation, zoom, shear.
 Below is a list of common image data augmentation methods.

 <a name='flips'></a>
 ### 1)	Horizontal flips